 The Civil Air Patrol (CAP) is a taxpayer supported 501(c)(3) non-profit corporation that attempts to serve as a “benevolent” civilian auxiliary of the U.S. Air Force.
 Under a command structure of volunteers of limited qualifications and self-serving integrity, CAP attempts to perform three key missions: emergency services, to include search and rescue and disaster relief operations; aerospace education for the general public; and pre-military cadet training programs for teenage youth.
 This worthy objective is a failure in implementation with widespread problems of systemic corruption and safety concerns.

 This information is methodically suppressed from candidate members and cadet parents.

-AuxBeacon News is unaffiliated with the Civil Air Patrol and the U.S. Air Force.
+AuxBeacon News is unaffiliated with the Civil Air Patrol or the U.S. Air Force and its academy.
 Its contributors are those who have suffered increased risk in the air, property damage, physical or verbal intimidation, sexual assault and whistle blower reprisal by either or both of those organizations.
 Current contributors seek open accountability and corrections.
-We are not former disgruntled members, but a large active group of good standing members and retired members taking a stand against the corruption in the CAP.
+We are not disgruntled terminated members, but a growing network of members, retired and former members who are taking a stand to stem the corruption.